WDI-SEA/interview-questions/readme.md

 2. Tools for testing - this depends on the program.
 We used some in class

-3. unit test
+3. Unit test is for small pieces or modules of code.
-function/integration test
+Function/integration test if for multiple scripts or holistic testing of links.

 4. Code style linting tool

-5. End-to-end testing
+5. End-to-end testing applies to the whole app working.